Optimization Dynamics of Equivariant and Augmented Neural Networks

-Let us recall some important examples that will be used throughout the paper. \begin{example} A simple, but important, representation is the trivial one, $\rho^{\mathrm{triv}}(g)=\id$ for all $g\in G$.
+We recall some important examples of representations. \begin{example} A simple, but important, representation is the trivial one, $\rho^{\mathrm{triv}}(g)=\id$ for all $g\in G$.
 If we equip $Y$ with the trivial representation, the equivariant functions $f:X\to Y$ are the invariant ones. \end{example}